daytonaio/content/definitions/20240820_definition_shell_scripting.md

 ---
-title: 'Shell Scripting'
+title: "Shell Scripting"
 description:
-  'Shell scripting involves writing scripts for a command-line interpreter, such as Bash, to automate tasks on Unix-like operating systems.
-Shell scripts can perform a variety of operations, from simple command execution to complex workflows involving conditionals and loops.'
+  "Shell scripting involves writing scripts for a command-line interpreter, such as Bash, to automate tasks on Unix-like operating systems.
+Shell scripts can perform a variety of operations, from simple command execution to complex workflows involving conditionals and loops."
 ---

 # Shell Scripting